 Have you ever sat in your office or class and wished a fairy, a knight, or even a three-headed hellhound would save you from the boredom?
 If so, you may want to pick up a collection of ancient mythological tales.

-This form of mythology relates to both the Irish and the Scottish.
-The two have a closely linked history, factually and mythologically.
-They share a common language, Gaelic, although each dialect is quite distinct.
+This form of mythology relates to mainly the Irish and Scottish.
+Those two have a closely linked history and share a common language, Gaelic, although each dialect is quite distinct.
+The Celts were also found in Wales and south-west England.
 Let's take a look at three famous creatures from Celtic mythology.

 In both Irish and Scottish myth is a creature that foretells death.